 Only practitioners’ individual prescriber numbers are accepted to request prior authorization of a non-preferred drug.
 Any provider number other than an individual prescribing provider number WILL NOT be accepted to prior authorize non-preferred drugs.

-Clinical Pre-Authorization
+Clinical Authorization

-There are certain medications which require clinical pre-authorization.
-Clinical pre-authorization is a prescriber initiated request for pre-authorization on a selected number of drugs.
+There are certain medications that require clinical authorization.
+Clinical authorization is a prescriber initiated request for authorization on a selected number of drugs.

 Prescribers must complete the Louisiana Uniform Prescription Drug Prior Authorization Form in full.
-The clinical pre-authorization criteria can be used as a reference when completing the form.
-Clinical pre-authorization requests should be faxed or mailed to the RxPA Unit.
-(Refer to Appendix D – Contact Information in this manual chapter for contact information).
+The clinical authorization criteria can be used as a reference when completing the form.
+Clinical authorization requests should be faxed or mailed to the RxPA Unit.
+(Refer to Section 37.5.4 – Contact Information in this manual chapter for contact information).

-NOTE: The Louisiana Medicaid Single PDL for Fee-for-Service and Managed Care Organizations (MCOs) and the Louisiana Uniform Prescription Drug Prior Authorization Form and its instructions can be accessed by the below link or by visiting Appendices A or E of this manual chapter.
+NOTE: Refer to Section 37.5.5 of this manual chapter to access drug specific forms, criteria, and instructions.

 http://ldh.la.gov/assets/HealthyLa/Pharmacy/PDL.pdf

 Monthly Service Limit

 Limit